 For an investment, custodial credit risk is the risk that, in the event of failure of the counterparty, the Village will not be able to recover all or a portion of the value of its investments or collateral securities that are in the possession of an outside party.
 There are three categories of custodial credit risk.
 Category 1 includes investments that are insured or registered or where securities are held by the Village or its agents, in the Village's name.
 Category 2 includes uninsured and unregistered investments for which the counterparty's trust department or agent in the Village's name holds the securities.
 Category 3 includes uninsured and unregistered where the securities are held by the financial institution's trust department or agent, but not in the Village's name.
-At June 30, 2023 and 2022, all of the Village investments are insured or registered, or for which the securities are held by the Village or its agent in the Village's name or are invested in the MLGIP.
+At June 30, 2024 and 2023, all of the Village or its agent in the Village's name or are invested in the MLGIP.